 How Do You Distinguish Buyer Intent?

-The first question that comes to mind: How do you identify the buyer’s intent?
+The first question that comes to mind is: How do you identify the buyer’s intent?
 Intent data includes both Buyer Intent and Search Intent.
 But how do you find out a Buyer Intent or Search Intent of a potential prospect?

 Here are some indicators that help you identify whether the prospect has a purchase intent or search intent.

-● They utilize your content: The person is aware of your business and regularly reads your website news posts, articles, and blogs or follows topics of your expertise.
+● They utilize your content: The person knows your business and regularly reads your website news posts, articles, and blogs or follows topics of your expertise.

-● They often visit your product pages: This person or company has shown keen interest in your products or solutions and frequently check for the latest updates.
-By this, you can clearly tell that they want to know and understand your product better, what you offer and how it works.
+● They often visit your product pages: This person or company has shown keen interest in your products or solutions and frequently checks for the latest updates.
+By this, you can clearly tell that they want to know and understand your product better, what you offer, and how it works.

 ● They visit your profile or comment on your social media posts: Social media platforms such as LinkedIn show who are interested in you, your products, and your services.
 You can also monitor your visitors on your company profile and page.
 You can also keep track of likes and comments on your posts.

 ● They regularly participate in your events and webinars: If someone frequently participates in your events and webinars, this clearly indicates that this person or company wants to understand your products and business better without any obligations.
 Here the prospect’s trust in your company and the speaker’s competence play a decisive role.